red6/pdfcompare/README.md

 exclusions: [
     {
         page: 2
-        x1: 300 // entries without a unit are in pixels, when Pdf is rendered at 300DPI
+        x1: 300 // entries without a unit are in pixels.
+Pdfs are rendered by default at 300DPI
         y1: 1000
         x2: 550
         y2: 1300